Atlanta Drug and Alcohol Rehab Treatment

 Having drugs easily available at street level increases drug use that leads to cases of overdoses.
 On June 2017, four people lost their lives after taking an unknown street drug, according to a CBS News report.
 The State of Georgia is working together with other law enforcement agencies to stop drug trafficking in an effort to reduce the number of overdose deaths.
 Alcohol dependency is also another problem affecting the community of Atlanta.

 Sometimes referred to as inpatient programs, residential treatment programs help in recovery from alcohol and substance use dependency by offering around-the-clock care.
 This program requires individuals to stay in a facility while undergoing treatment.
 Detoxification is always the first step in substance dependency treatment.
 While in a residential treatment facility, patients undergo therapy, counselling and activities such as sport as part of the healing process.
 They also apply the 12-step program.
-Inpatient drug rehabs in Atlanta, GA are available for both youth and adults.
+Inpatient drug rehabs are available for both youth and adults.

 Partial hospitalization programs (PHPs) are treatment programs where a patient does not require 24-hour care when recovering from substance misuse.
-Most of the services offered in inpatient treatment also apply in partial hospitalization like therapy and counselling.
+Most of the services offered in inpatient treatment also apply in partial hospitalization like therapy and counseling.
 Patients in a PHP have a structured treatment plan that allows them to return home thereby maintaining their family relationships.

 Outpatient programs offer treatment in a less restrictive environment (not living in a facility) while allowing patients to continue with their normal home and work life.
-Outpatient drug rehabs in Atlanta, GA can be intensive or standard.
+Outpatient drug rehabs can be intensive or standard.
 These programs are suitable for patients who have gone through residential programs.
 The best feature of this type of program is its flexibility, which allows you to continue with your normal duties.

 Atlanta Drug & Alcohol Detox Centers